EstDavid/Project7_FlightSurety/README.md

 # Flight Surety project
-This repository contains an Ethereum Flight Insurance DApp which includes an Oracle Server
+This repository contains an Ethereum Flight Insurance DApp which includes the use of an Oracle Server which simulates the update of the status of the flights.
+This project is part of Udacity's Blockchain Developer Nanodegree.

 ![main page](images/1_InitialScreen.PNG)

 ## Dapp Overview

+The Dapp has been developed with the goal in mind of simplifiying the testing of all the functions of the Smart Contracts.
+Therefore one single page allows the different actors to interact with the contracts:
+- Authorization of the App Contract by the Dapp managers
+- Registration and activation of airlines
+- Registration of new flights by airlines
+- Fetching the status of flights by the Dapp managers
+- Purchasing and claimin insurance by passengers

 ### Initial deployment
 When migrating the Smart Contracts for the first time, the Dapp shows on the top of the page an active button which allows to authorize the App Contract to call the functions of the Data Contract.